-I have been an audio and music business professor for the last decade.
 I have produced, mixed, and mastered thousands of songs for both major label clients and indies.
 I take my time and communicate with my clients to best understand their needs.
 Hip hop, pop and EPIC drums are my specialty.
 I look forward to working with you.

 Reviews - 1 Repeat ClientEndorse Professor Fox